Doc-Hanzala/My-Bio/README.md

 # My-Bio
- This repository contains a website which has links to all my social
+ This repository contains a website (made with flexbox ) which has links to all my social

  - Instagram
  - Blog Post